Scotty-Hudson/DotNetDataExtensions/README.md

 ## ConvertTo Extension Method

 **Description:** This extends DataRow and will convert a column's value to the .Net type specified.
 One can also pass a default value to return if the column is DBNull.
-Unlike MapTo, in this extension, a DBNull for a string will return null.
+This extension will turn an empty string if the database string value is DBNull.

 **Examples:**